-- (a) Where it is impracticable to eliminate harmful quantities of dusts, fumes, vapors or gases, every employee in the zone of contamination must be protected in a manner that will ensure a supply of clean air.
-Otherwise, only approved respiratory equipment used by properly trained and qualified employees shall be used. - (b) When work is performed in areas where it can reasonably be anticipated that employees will be exposed to wildfire smoke, the supervisor in charge of the job shall: - (1) Determine whether there are harmful levels of air borne particulate matter in the area by checking the Air Quality Index (AQI) prior to the start of work and periodically during the job.
-(AQI levels can be determined by checking the U.S. EPA AirNow website) - (2) If the AQI for particulate matter is 150 or higher, employees must be provided respirators such as N95 masks for voluntary use.
+- (a) Where it is impracticable to eliminate harmful quantities of dusts, fumes, vapors, or gases, every employee in the zone of contamination must be protected in a manner that will ensure a supply of clean air.
+Otherwise, only approved respiratory equipment used by properly trained and qualified employees shall be used. - (b) When work is performed in areas where it can reasonably be anticipated that employees will be exposed to wildfire smoke, the supervisor in charge of the job shall: - (1) Determine whether there are harmful levels of airborne particulate matter in the area by checking the Air Quality Index (AQI) prior to the start of work and periodically during the job.
+(AQI levels can be determined by checking the U.S. EPA AirNow website.)